 This is what Guazere had to say to the All Blacks captain and his bemused prop.

 The reason why I don’t give a yellow card is that zee player jumped.
-But you can’t tackle zee player in zee air.(read with a French accent)
+But you can’t tackle zee player in zee air.(read this quote with a French accent)

 Just to point out – this was an incredibly important decision as it was late on in the match and the scores were level at 21 points apiece.
 The Lions kicked the penalty and won the game.

 The decision was widely discussed and debated amongst rugby fans.
 It’s fair to say that the referee applied the letter of the law.